Dr. Jere Confrey

 Prior to joining SUDDS, David worked as an AngularJS Developer for the City of Raleigh, where he built multiple helpful tools for the local community.
 He graduated from the University of Mount Olive with an MIS degree; he was honored there with the Student of the Year award.
-Afterwards, he enrolled in Viking Code School, an intensive code bootcamp, to embrace his passion for programming and learn modern web development technologies.
+Afterward, he enrolled in Viking Code School, an intensive code Bootcamp, to embrace his passion for programming and learn modern web development technologies.
 When not building amazing tools for education, David can be found kayaking at the lake, or petting other people’s puppies.

 Graduate Research Assistant

 Mike is a doctoral student in mathematics education at NC State.
 Prior to joining the SUDDS team, Mike taught high school mathematics in North Carolina for seven years and spent three years developing a digital middle grades mathematics curriculum.
-He earned his Bachelor’s degree in mathematics from Wake Forest University and his Masters degree in mathematics education from Teachers College, Columbia University.
+He earned his Bachelor’s degree in mathematics from Wake Forest University and his Master’s degree in mathematics education from Teachers College, Columbia University.
 Mike lives in Durham with his wife and daughter and enjoys reading and running in his spare time.